ampify-io/plugin-boilarplate/README.md

 ### Caveats

 Be aware that the plugin will run in another website, So you don't have control of what this website changed to the `window` object or `Prototype`.

-It is best advised to use 3rd party utility library, like `lodash`, and not depend of js native methods as they could have been changed by the website.
+It is best advised to use 3rd party utility library, like `lodash`, and not depend on js native methods as they could have been changed by the website.